Zenika/certificateManager/README.md

 As a matter of fact, this software uses GO's COBRA-CLI framework, a very arg parser commonly used by Docker, Kubernetes, Terraform.
 You can get help from many, if not all commands.

+<H1>An important note about the packaging directories</H1>
+The following files and directories are of no use to you, yet :
+- __alpine/
+- __debian/
+- ./rpm-install-build-deps.sh
+- ./certificateManager.spec
+- ./PACKAGING.md

+Those files are used for my own internal docker-based build system.
+Until I manage to "anonymize" those docker containers, I'm not publishing their code, yet.